-Microfibers from clothing are accumulating in the ocean
+Microfibers are accumulating in the ocean

 Today’s Video of the Day from Northumbria University describes the environmental impact of microfibers from household laundry.